fi3ework/vite-plugin-checker/README.md

 2. Add `vueTsc` field to plugin config.

-3. (Optional) The type check is powered by `vue-tsc` so it supports Vue2 according to the [documentation](https://github.com/johnsoncodehk/volar#using), you need to install `@vue/runtime-dom` by yourself.
+3. (Optional for Vue2 user) The type check is powered by `vue-tsc` so it supports Vue2 according to the [documentation](https://github.com/johnsoncodehk/volar#using), you need to install `@vue/runtime-dom` by yourself.

    ```js
    export default {